Sexual Health Education for Adolescents with Intellectual Disabilities

 Research has shown that individuals with intellectual disabilities have the desire to learn about sexual health issues and often have engaged in sexual activities.
 Adolescents with intellectual disabilities, like all individuals, have the right to sexual health education that provides them with the knowledge, skills, and ability to make decisions related to their own sexual health.
 This evidence summary highlights common myths and research evidence about providing sexual education to adolescents with intellectual disabilities.
 Recommendations for education programs and resources are also provided.

 Information Card, Revised 2019

 Are You Positive You’re Negative?
-HIV and Hepatitis C
+Protect Yourself and Others.
+Get Tested.

 Rates of adolescent pregnancy and STIs in Saskatchewan are among the highest in Canada.
 Adolescent pregnancy, STIs, and HIV can be prevented with proper contraception use, testing, and treatment.
 This poster was created to promote further awareness of the need for STI and HIV testing in Saskatchewan and to highlight the importance of contraceptive use.SKU: 7-016